magento/merchdocs/src/magento/security-scan.md

 group: operations
 ---

-Enhanced Magento Security Scan allows you to monitor each of your Magento and PWA sites for known security risks and malware, and to receive patch updates and security notifications.
+The enhanced security scan allows you to monitor each of your Adobe Commerce and Magento Open Source sites, including PWA, for known security risks and malware, and to receive patch updates and security notifications.

 - Gain insight into the real-time security status of your store.
 - Receive suggestions based on best practices to help resolve issues.